heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 ## Course sequence

-1. Theoretical content you acquire on your own, at your own pace
+1. Theoretical content that is meant to be short and concise
-    - A set of slides/READMEs or videos for you to read/watch
+    - Maximum 30 minutes, quizzes to check your understanding
-2. Practical content where you do stuff (:exploding_head:)
+2. Practical content where you do stuff
     - You will be able to experiment the theoretical content
 3. Practical work
-    - Bigger work to get deeper into the subject
+    - The theoretical and practical content are meant to help you
 4. Feedback and discussions (few minutes - very important to us)
     - You will be able to give feedback and share your experience

 ## Evaluation

 - 4 practical works (20%) - done in groups of 2 students
-- 2 evaluations (30%) - done individually
+- 4 evaluations (30%) - done individually
 - 1 exam (50%) - done individually

 `final grade = average of evaluation grades * 0.3 + average of practical work grades * 0.2 + average of exam * 0.5`